Sherlock113/language-digger/content-book/introduction/8-reasons-you-should-not-be-a-tech-writer.md

 In fact, a small documentation team makes perfect business sense.
 The general idea is that a good, well-designed product should be intuitive enough that it doesn't need extensive instructions.
 It speaks for itself.
 This philosophy leads many companies to reduce their focus on documentation or, at best, keep it to a bare minimum.

-For many organizations, this means **there's often no “doc team” at all.** It's just you, working alone.
+For many organisations, this means **there's often no “doc team” at all.** It's just you, working alone.
 You'll be the one writing, editing, and maintaining all the technical content.
 This solo journey can be particularly challenging if you:

 - Thrive on team dynamics and daily collaboration
 - Need regular peer feedback on your work
 - Enjoy the energy of working in larger groups
 - Want a clear career progression path within a team structure

 However, being alone doesn't mean you're unsupported.
 You can still collaborate with other members from other teams to gather information, review content, and ensure accuracy.
 Developers, product managers, and testers will still be your go-to sources for insights, feedback, and clarification.
-But in the end, you'll likely find yourself responsible for organizing and producing the final content.
+But in the end, you'll likely find yourself responsible for organising and producing the final content.

 ## The AI writing wave